danieljharvey/scala-egg-server/README.md

 Very much a work in progress and learning exercise for Scala - plan is to replace the PHP backend from that project with this.

+## DB settings ##

+You will need to copy `/src/main/resources/application.properties.example` to `application.properties` and add your local DB credentials to get things up and running.

 ## Build & Run ##

 ```sh